This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 She bought some of the items below and we put together a bunch of care packages for the homeless.
 We then passed some out and kept the leftover bags in the car for anyone else we would encounter in the future.

-However, the last thing I want to do is to put a bunch of stuff in a bag that makes me feel like I’m doing something good but doesn’t actually meet the needs of the homeless population.
+However, the last thing I want to do is to put a bunch of stuff in a bag that makes me feel like I’m doing something good but doesn’t actually meet the needs of the homeless community.
 So, I have done a lot of research into what those experiencing homelessness actually want.

 What care packaging to use: